 Hosted Regions in OSGrid

-My company Dreamland Metaverse offers high quality regions in OSGrid based on open source OpenSim virtual world servers.
+My company Dreamland Metaverse offers high quality regions in OSGrid and standalone regions based on open source OpenSim virtual world servers.
 Our goal is to provide our renters a good service for a fair price.

-Since over a year our regions on OSGrid are known for their high reliability, using the latest stable OpenSim versions.
-Our good references show, that we are able to maintain high service quality, although OpenSim is still under development.
+Since over 1.5 years our regions in OSGrid are known for their high reliability, using the latest stable OpenSim versions.
+Our good references show, that we are able to maintain high service quality.

 Because we focus on quality, we have chosen the following server configuration:

-• Enough computing power for a low lag experience
+• Enough computing power, memory and bandwidth for a low lag experience

 • Service monitoring tools for 7×24 availability